Log in if you have an account

 By creating an account with our store, you will be able to move through the checkout process faster, store multiple addresses, view and track your orders in your account, and more.Create an account

 Anatomy of An Oliver Brown Suit

 We believe that a suit is only as good as the foundations upon which it is constructed.
-That is why our suits are made from the highest quality British and Italian cloths available, sourced from some of the oldest continually-operating mills in the country, including Holland & Sherry, Dugdale Bros. & Co., and Loro Piana.
+That is why our suits are made from the highest quality British and Italian cloths available, sourced from some of the oldest mills in the country, including Dugdale Bros & Co., Holland & Sherry, and Standeven.

 Using finely made cloth means that our suits will last for years to come and improve with wear, making them prized garments that will quickly become a favourite.